kurves/Deploy-Infrastructure-as-Code-IaC/README.md

 3. **A [Lucid account](https://www.lucidchart.com)**

+## Introduction to Cloud Formation

 ## How to run the supporting material?

-You can the the suporting material using the following easy steps:
+You can run the supporting material using the following easy steps:

 - Ensure the AWS CLI is configured
 - Create the network infrastructure